lifelongphd/blog/content/blog/start-here/index.md

 Step 1.
 Find the course that is most suited to what you would like to learn.

 Step 2.
 Make a list of all the "Recommended Reading" that those students are required to read for each module of that course.
+(You can get this from any online prospectus on an institution's website).

 Step 3.
 Acquire those books (either paid or free).